Oxford Circus panic: Media reporting and mass panic

 After the first reports of apparent gunfire in Oxford Circus, news about an apparent terrorist attack spread rapidly, fuelled by both news media stories and social media postings.
 These posts are believed to have worsened the panic and caused it to spread further around the Oxford Circus area.

-Pop star Olly Murs, who had been in Selfridges Oxford Street store at the time, was particularly criticised for tweeting to 7.8 million followers "Fuck everyone get out of Selfridges now gun shots!!
+The pop star Olly Murs, who had been in Selfridges Oxford Street store at the time, was particularly criticised for tweeting to 7.8 million followers "Fuck everyone get out of Selfridges now gun shots!!
 I'm inside."
-Despite not hearing any gunfire or seeing any evidence of a terrorist attack, Murs continued to claim that there had been a shooting in Selfridges for months following the incident.
+Despite not hearing any gunfire or seeing any evidence of a terrorist attack, Murs continued to claim for months after the incident that there had been a shooting in Selfridges.

 Aftermath

-The Metropolitan Police issued CCTV footage of two people wanted for questioning for the initial altercation.
+The British Transport Police issued CCTV footage of two people wanted for questioning for the initial altercation.
 Two men aged 21 and 40 handed themselves in to police the next day.
 They were released without charge, with the Metropolitan Police declaring that they were not searching for any further suspects.

 The incident has become a case study of mass delusions, the spread of misinformation on social media, and the need for clear information during serious incidents.